Do I have to pay a deductible if I hit a car? (Details for 2024)

 You should always report a car accident, even if there is no damage to the vehicles involved.
 Drivers may be concerned that their insurance premiums will increase if they do so, but the consequences of not reporting an accident can still cost them big.

 Reporting the accident can help your insurance company investigate and determine fault.
-And if you hit a car and don't report it right away, your insurance company may not cover any expenses related to the claim.
+And if you hit a car and don't report it right away, your insurance company may not cover any expenses related to the claim (Read more: 5 Steps to Take After a Car Accident).

 How can I avoid paying my car insurance deductible?